athem1s/athem1s.github.io/_projects/klipper_guide.md

 Make sure your SD card is formatted as FAT32 with an allocation size of 4096, otherwise you might run into issues and be unable to flash
 {: .notice--warning}

+**2025 Update thanks to @derlaft:** In the printer screen, check your "hardware version".
+If it's "CR4NS200320C14" you have the new motherboard version.
+Keep this in mind for step 2:
+{: .notice--warning}

 To create the actual firmware that will be running in your 3D printer, you have to compile the firmware on your Rasberry Pi.
 For this, you need to follow the following steps:

 1. Go to the `/klipper` directory and run the menuconfig command by running the following code: